bytesculptor097/pong/README.md

 Thank you for your interest in contributing to this Pong game!

 Here are some ideas and wishes to improve the game:

+- Add the pause and Quit button in the middle of game.
-- Add sound effects and background music.
+- Add options to customize the paddle and ball (like style colors etc.)
-- Implement AI to play against.
-- Improve graphics and animations.
 - Add multiplayer support over a network.
 - Optimize performance and fix bugs.